Home Biography Her Work Poems University Visits Study Guides Links Contact

 Homeland cover

 Homeland: Essays Beside and Beyond the Rio Grande.
 New Santander Press, 1995.
 146 pages.
+Out of print.
+New and used copies possibly available from Amazon or other booksellers.

 Homeland is a charmer whose message will stick with you long after you’ve turned the last page.

---Judyth Rigler
+Judyth Rigler

 San Antonio Express-News